/ Updated 22 Apr 2026 45 min read / ,

 Some of the closed issues are from older Laravel versions and may have been addressed indirectly through major version changes.
 Some reflect intentional design trade-offs that reasonable people can disagree on.
 I've included them because the safety implications exist regardless of whether the behaviour is intentional.

-I verified all 14 findings and 9 community reports against the current v13.4.0 source.
+I verified all 14 findings and 9 community reports against v13.4.0 source, with spot-checks against v13.6.0 (April 2026).
 The oldest linked issues date back to January 2015 (#7046) and August 2016 (#15002).
 The same code patterns, same defaults, and same behaviours are still present.

 What the docs and support could improve